 SANDAG's use of debt financing allowed it to raise significant capital funds while maintaining a reasonable debt service schedule and appeared to be consistent with sound financial management practices.
 Specifically, SANDAG used a variety of debt financing mechanisms, including bonds commercial paper, interest rate swap agreements, and grant anticipation notes to fund TransNet and major corridors, in particular.
-Commercial paper was issued in order to raise an additional \$100.1 million between 2009 and 2016, and SANDAG used bond proceeds to pay down outstanding commercial paper, taking advantage of
+Commercial paper was issued in order to raise an additional \$100.1 million between 2009 and 2016, and SANDAG used bond proceeds to pay down outstanding commercial paper, taking advantage of lower rates on bond funds.
+More importantly, SANDAG kept debt service obligations reasonable throughout the life of the program.

-&lt;sup>53 Capital transportation projects typically have a useful life of approximately 45 years; while future residents will enjoy the benefits of these projects, they would not have contributed to their completion under a pay-go system.
+53 Capital transportation projects typically have a useful life of approximately 45 years; while future residents will enjoy the benefits of these projects, they would not have contributed to their completion under a pay-go system.
 Under debt financing, debt is repaid over a time period that is close to the useful life of the asset.
 As such, those who benefit from the project also pay the cost.